 During the lessons the teacher will ask you to say your note names as you play and repeat rhythmic phrases.
 Making a habit of this helps you learn note and rhythm names faster, and play the rhythms correctly.

-Lessons should be learned in the order they are presented so every lesson is as fun and rewarding as the day you begin.
-Most of the time we'll only assign one piece each week.
+4) Learn the Lessons in Order - Learn each lesson in the order it is presented so every lesson is fun and rewarding.
 Younger students (5-6) may achieve the best results by working on only one piece per week.
 Older students (7-8) may enjoy the challenge of having a second piece to practice.

 Meet the Teacher - Andy Fling, Teacher of Award-Winning Students and Founder of MakingMusicFun.net